 Joseph C. Canizaro is chairman of First Bank and Trust's holding company, First Trust Corporation.

 Raised in Biloxi, Mississippi until moving to New Orleans in 1964, Canizaro is a trustee and former chairman of the Urban Land Institute and has served on the Advisory Committee on Real Estate Development of the Harvard University Graduate School of Design.
-In addition, he is a member of the Business Council of New Orleans and the Tulane University President’s Council and founder and co-chairman of the Committee for a Better New Orleans.
+In addition, he was a member of the Business Council of New Orleans and the Tulane University President’s Council and was founder and co-chairman of the Committee for a Better New Orleans.

 Ralph C. Cox, Jr., Director.